benbalter/WP-Emphasis/readme.txt

 Questions, comments, suggestions?
 Please leave them on the [WP Emphasis Plugin page](http://ben.balter.com/2011/01/11/wordpress-emphasis-plugin/).

+*Enjoy using WP Emphasis?
+Feel free to [make a small donation](http://ben.balter.com/donate/) to support the software’s continued development.*

 == Installation ==

 Install.
 That's it.
 No settings.
 No fuss.